vkurup/kurup.org/blog/_posts/2010-01-03-happy-new-year.markdown

 tags: life, family
 ---

 This is going to be a great year.
-I was working on Christmas Eve.
+I was working on New Year's Eve.
 My shift was supposed to end at midnight, which meant that I would normally be home around 12:30 AM, but my colleague let me out early since the ER was unusually light.
 I got home at 11:55 PM, so I was able to kiss my beautiful